Juan-Pablo-Castro-F/Data_analysis_Wicks/README.md

-# Currencies movement time
+# Currencies wick analysis
-> Analysis of the influence of time and market sessions in the price movement in selected assets and creation of algorithmic bots to take advantage of these behavioural patterns.
+> Analysis of the momentum characteristic in the market and in selected assets and creation of algorithmic bots to take advantage of these behavioural patterns.

 ## Table of Contents
 * [General Info](#general-information)